nelsonaloysio/networkx-temporal/docs/source/examples/convert.rst

     <igraph.Graph at 0x7ff6f181c140>,
     <igraph.Graph at 0x7ff6f181c240>]

-Support for the following output formats are implemented, here listed with their respective aliases:
+Support for the following libraries are currently implemented by the package:

 +-------------------------------------------------------------------+--------------------------------------+---------------------------------------------------------------------------+
 | Format                                                            | Parameter (Package)                  | .. centered:: Calls (Function)                                            |